Madeira travel destination

 Language

-Portuguese (official); English widely spoken in tourist areas
+Portuguese (English is widely spoken in tourist hubs and by younger generations)

 Best Time